 The Legislature is tasked every 10 years with drawing new maps for congressional and state legislative district boundaries.
 Republicans control the Legislature, but their maps have to be signed by Democratic Gov. Tony Evers to become law.
 Given the unlikelihood of that happening, lawsuits are expected.

-Ten years ago Republicans passed maps that were signed by then-Gov. Scott Walker, helping to cement GOP control of the Legislature over the past decade.
-Numerous lawsuits were filed over those maps that lasted for years, but they resulted in the adjustment of boundaries for two Assembly districts on Milwaukee’s south side.
+Ten years ago, Republicans passed maps that were signed by then-Gov. Scott Walker, helping to cement GOP control of the Legislature over the past decade.
+Numerous lawsuits were filed over those maps that lasted for years; they resulted in the adjustment of boundaries for two Assembly districts on Milwaukee’s south side.